Round Eyes in the Middle Kingdom: Summary

 Ronald Levaco seeks the reasoning behind the answer to this question: why would a Jew from Poland fight for Communist rule in China under the direction of Mao Zedong?

 Round Eyes in the Middle Kingdom allows viewers to meet a man who experienced life directly under Mao's rule and lived through the Cultural Revolution, issues which most people from the Western hemisphere are not familiar with.
 Israel Epstein and the director's father (Mr. Levaco senior) grew up in China, where they experienced comfortable lifestyles afforded to well off families from Western nations, in the time period before the Communists began to govern.
 But many of the indigenous Chinese residents were very poor compared to the Europeans that settled in the nation for an extended time period.
 The scenes of the country's poverty were impossible to ignore: as a young boy, Epstein witnessed ordinary Chinese families, tormented by famine, put their offspring up for sale and perish due to severe lack of food.
 These catastrophes would trouble him throughout his life and help him to define his choice of politics.

 Most Westerners fled China before the revolution reached their area of residence.
 The Levacoes family decided to leave during the upheaval.
-But Epstein plans did not include immigrating.
+But Epstein's plans did not include immigrating.
 Israel Epstein had a deep bond to China and its residents, and stayed behind to help contribute his talents to a government that pledged to look after its people.
 Mao is portrayed sympathetically in the film, explaining the controversial leader's charismatic appeal.
 Epstein sees the historical figure of Mao as a Robin Hood type, whose group always had sufficient provisions for each and every one of its members.
 It is understandable how a young idealist would make a connection to such a leader.
 And despite being imprisoned in solitary confinement for sixty months under suspicion of plotting against Zhou Enlai; Epstein did not deter from his continued belief in Mao's China.